BraiNEdarwin/SkyNEt/README.md

 # SkyNEt
+NOTE: we have moved to our brainspy repository.
+This repository will not be maintained anymore.
+Please visit [BraiNEdarwin](https://github.com/BraiNEdarwin) for the latest version.
 This repository houses a collection of functions and scripts used by the Darwin team of the [NanoElectronics](https://www.utwente.nl/en/eemcs/ne/) group at the